jklingsporn/vertx-jooq/README.md

   - a `io.vertx.core.Future`-based API.
 This is `vertx-jooq-classic`.
   - a [rxjava2](https://github.com/ReactiveX/RxJava) based API.
 This is `vertx-jooq-rx`.
   - an API that returns a [vertx-ified implementation](https://github.com/cescoffier/vertx-completable-future) of `java.util.concurrent.CompletableFuture` for all async DAO operations.
-It has some limitations which you need to be aware about (see [known issues](https://github.com/jklingsporn/vertx-jooq#known-issues)).
 This is `vertx-jooq-completablefuture`.
 - How do you want to communicate with the database?
 There are two options:
   - Using good old JDBC, check for the modules with `-jdbc` suffix.
   - Using this [asynchronous](https://github.com/mauricio/postgresql-async) database driver, check for `-async` modules.
 - Do you use [Guice](https://github.com/google/guice) for dependency injection?

 When you made your choice, you can start to configure the code-generator.
-This can be either done programmatically or using a maven- or gradle-plugin (recommended way).
+This can be either done programmatically or using a maven- / gradle-plugin (recommended way).
 Please check the documentation in the API of your choice how to set it up:

 - [`vertx-jooq-classic-async`](vertx-jooq-classic-async)
 - [`vertx-jooq-classic-jdbc`](vertx-jooq-classic-jdbc)